DBAPI User Guide

 # Client Management

-• Click the client menu and click the create client button
+• Click the client menu and click the new client button

 Create Client Button